t3hk0d3/rrd-ruby/README.md

 Native ruby implementation of RRD format parsing.
 Don't need all these pesky C libraries.

+Doesn't include any update functionality, so you still have to use ```rrdtool``` to update your data.

 ## Installation

 Add this line to your application's Gemfile: